Haircut in Finance – Definition and Example

 Technological advancement and more efficient markets have caused a decrease in several assets spreads to haircut levels.
 It is more expensive for retail traders to transact at the same spreads as market makers.
 This renders transactions with spreads at haircut levels for retail traders unprofitable.

 A haircut here refers to the difference between the buying and selling price of an asset or financial instrument.
 If a trader were to purchase 100 shares of ABC Incorporated for $100 per share, summing up to a total cost of $10000, then sell them a moment later.
 They might succeed in receiving only $90 per share adding up to a total of $9000 because of market makers.
 The 10% difference in price is the haircut, which is the fee market makers charge to offset risk.
 Day traders may experience this phenomenon as market makers help provide liquidity in the market.

-Below is an multiple-choice question to test your knowledge, download the excel exercise sheet attached to find a full explanation of the correct answer.
+Below is a multiple-choice question to test your knowledge, download the Excel exercise sheet attached to find a full explanation of the correct answer.